|Home > Step-Up Mentorship Program > Step-Up Summer Summit|

 downtown Minneapolis campus.
-The intensive educational experience of the Summit
+The intensive educational experience is for male students who have finished 8th grade.
+The purpose of the Summit

-helps prepare participants for high school by focusing on four key
+is to help prepare students for high school by focusing on four key

 educational concepts: Aspirations, Expectations, Opportunities and